Naruto: Ultimate Ninja Storm

-Naruto: Ultimate Ninja Storm, known in Japan as is a 2008 fighting video game developed by CyberConnect2 and published by Namco Bandai Games (now Bandai Namco Entertainment) for the PlayStation 3.
-It is based on the popular manga and anime series Naruto by Masashi Kishimoto, and the first installment of the Naruto: Ultimate Ninja series, followed up by Naruto Shippuden: Ultimate Ninja Storm 2 (2010).
+Naruto: Ultimate Ninja Storm, known in Japan as is a 2008 fighting video game developed by CyberConnect2 and published by Namco Bandai Games (now Bandai Namco Entertainment).
+It is based on the popular manga and anime series Naruto by Masashi Kishimoto, and the first installment of the Naruto: Ultimate Ninja Storm series, followed up by Naruto Shippuden: Ultimate Ninja Storm 2 (2010).
 The game has since been remastered and released as part of the series Trilogy on newer platforms in 2017, as well as mobile platforms in 2024.